 Treatment options for Legg-Calve-Perthes Disease

-Anti-inflammatory medication has had a chance to work and depending on the severity of the problem, your vet may also want to operate.
+Anti-inflammatory medication has had a chance to work, and depending on the severity of the problem, your vet may also want to operate.
 A femoral head Osteotomy is the most likely solution.
-In this surgical procedure, your vet will want to remove the necrotized bone to prevent any spreading of infection then put your pet through physical therapy to help them to mend and adapt.
+In this surgical procedure, your vet will want to remove the necrotized bone to prevent any infection from spreading and then put your pet through physical therapy to help it mend and adapt.

 Non-surgical patients may also…

 Be put through physical therapy to aid the amount of movement they have in the joint.
-It can be very beneficial to pain management, although not nearly so effective as surgery.
+It can benefit pain management, although not nearly as effective as surgery.

 Which brings us to…